MrKWatkins/ZXSpectrumNextTests/Tests/Misc/ZilogDMA/ReadMe.txt

 init sequence.

 ----------------------------------------------------------------------------
+-- TBBLue zxnDMA core 3.1.2+ --

+The zxnDMA vs Zilog-DMA modes are now selected by the I/O port used to communicate with the DMA.
+The port $0B is now Zilog-mode port, the port
+$6B is now zxnDMA-mode port, and this is not configurable any more.

 -- TBBLue zxnDMA core 3.0.5 --

 ZX Spectrum Next has "zxnDMA" DMA implemented in FPGA core, the test contains